 Next, it’s crucial to make sure your packaging complies with all relevant regulations.
 Depending on your industry and location, there are specific rules you must follow.
 For example, food and beverage products have strict labeling requirements, while pharmaceuticals need tamper-evident and child-resistant features.
 Packaging helps companies follow important safety and environmental rules, protecting both your customers and your business from potential legal issues.
 Take the time to research the standards for your product category.
 Getting this right from the start saves you from costly redesigns and potential fines down the road.

-Plan Your Budget and Volume
+Nailing Down Your Budget and Production Volume

 While it’s tempting to just look for the lowest price, your packaging budget should account for more than the cost per unit.
 Think about the total cost, which includes storage, shipping, and potential losses from damaged goods.
 High-quality packaging might cost more upfront but can save you money by preventing breakage.
 Your order volume also plays a big role.
 Ordering in larger quantities usually lowers the per-unit price, but you'll need the warehouse space to store it.
 A reliable partner can help you with inventory control and warehouse management, ensuring you have the right amount of packaging when you need it without overstocking.

-Select Materials and Define Sustainability Goals
+Choosing Materials and Setting Sustainability Goals

 Finally, choose your materials.
 This decision affects everything from durability and cost to your brand's environmental footprint.
 Options range from corrugated cardboard and recycled plastics to glass and aluminum.
 Your choice should align with your product's needs and your company's values.
 With growing consumer interest in sustainability, many brands are opting for greener solutions.
 By using biodegradable and compostable materials in packaging, you can reduce your environmental impact and appeal to eco-conscious shoppers.
 Just be sure to balance your sustainability goals with the practical requirements of protection and cost to find the best fit for your brand.